Fatmabenrjeb/File-encryption-decryption-and-hashing/README.md

 You are free to use, modify, and distribute this software for any purpose, as long as the original license and copyright notice are included.

 ---
-## 📌 Conclusion

-This project demonstrates the application of modern cryptographic techniques in a web environment.
-Users can securely manage their files using encryption, hashing, and digital signatures, with a clear and maintainable system architecture built on Django and Python.